1993–94 Regal Trophy

-The 1993–94 League Cup was the twenty-third season of the rugby league League Cup, known as the Regal Trophy due to sponsorship by Regal.
+The 1993–94 Regal Trophy was a British rugby league knockout tournament.
+It was the 23rd season that the competition was held, and was the fifth staging of the competition since it was re-named the Regal Trophy.

 Castleford won the final, beating the pre-match favourites Wigan by the score of 33-2.
 The match was played at Headingley, Leeds in front of an attendance of 15,626.